OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/DirectionalMap.md

           | parallel = 1

-        <p class="jekyll-theme-minimal scene-class-attr-comment">determines which directions are given color A and which are given color B. Switching this effectively swaps the colors</p>
+        <p class="scene-class-attr-comment">determines which directions are given color A and which are given color B. Switching this effectively swaps the colors</p>

     </p>